 Tuition Costs and University Fees

 MSACC Tuition Costs and Program Fees for the 2018/19 academic year are as follows

 The Becker CPA Review course is optional and students will pay Becker directly.
 The Becker fee for the 2019/20 academic year is estimated to be $3,000.

 The Von Allmen School of Accountancy has limited funds available for outstanding students in the MSACC program.
 These scholarship/stipend awards are competitively based on GPA overall and in accounting.
 Candidates are automatically considered when accepted into the MSACC program and no separate application is necessary to be eligible for an award.
 Candidates who receive MSACC assistant awards are obligated to work no more than ten hours per week during the fall and spring semesters under the direction of a faculty member as an exam grader/proctor or research assistant.

 The Graduate School (University-Level)

 Information is available on Fellowships, Assistantships, and Support Funding section of the Graduate School's web site.

 Prospective students must apply online at the Graduate School.
 All applications and supporting documents should be submitted to the Graduate School.
 Application deadlines for admission to the Graduate School are shown on the Graduate School's website.

 Completion of the prerequisites, Essay Requirement, Reference Forms, the TOEFL, and the application do not guarantee admission into the MSACC program.
-Applicants will be evaluated for admission based upon their undergraduate grade point averages (GPA), both overall and in accounting, their GMAT scores, essay response, reference evaluations, and their TOEFL score.
+Applicants will be evaluated for admission based upon their undergraduate grade point averages (GPA), both overall and in accounting, essay response, reference evaluations, and their TOEFL score.

 Applicants must submit the following: